NC State’s Annual Vermiculture Conference

 The only annual training in the world on commercial vermicomposting, this event provides the tools you need to start or expand an earthworm or vermicompost production operation.
 At this conference, there will be ample opportunities to get answers to your questions from industry experts and other growers.

 During this two-day conference, participants learn how to start or expand an earthworm or vermicompost production facility.
 Key issues for vermicomposting operations are covered, such as earthworm husbandry, economics, feedstocks, siting, equipment, permits, monitoring, and harvesting.
 You will also understand how vermicompost affects plant growth and suppresses plant pests and diseases.

 Although dairy manure is the leading feedstock used in large vermicomposting operations, an increasing number of facilities are using pre- and post-consumer food residuals.
-Speakers at this year’s conference will describe their experiences using each of these feedstocks.
+Speakers at this year’s conference will describe their experiences using these feedstocks.

 Selling vermicompost products is another important topic discussed at the conference.
 Some people are so focused on setting up worm bins and getting their earthworm population growing that marketing products are an afterthought.
 Therefore, developing diverse markets is explained and emphasized during the conference.

 Why attend the 21st Annual Vermiculture Conference?